 GST on Service Providers, Bloggers, Youtubers & Freelancers

-GST has been launched from 1st July 2017 and there are lots of discussions going on whether GST applies to Bloggers, Youtubers, Freelancers and Affiliate Marketers.
-This confusion is keeping every freelancer and chartered accountants in a dilemma.
+GST on Service Providers: GST has been launched from 1st July 2017 and there are lots of discussions going on whether GST applies to Bloggers, Youtubers, Freelancers and Affiliate Marketers.
+This confusion is keeping every freelancer achartered nd accountants in a dilemma.

 As per Section 7 of CGST Act, 2017, each supply whether products or administrations or both (except few) are dealt with as supply under GST.
 That implies, bloggers or GST on Service Providers secured under GST administration as in light of the fact that they give/supply administrations.
 Be that as it may, whether a blogger is taxable under GST Act 2017 or not should rely upon different factors which are talked about below in this article in detailed and well ordered method.